NicoFrL/MAFFT_ScoreNGo/README.md

 - Gap extension penalties
 - Large gap penalties

-For more details about tested parameters and scoring algorithms, please see [PARAMETERS.md](./PARAMETERS.md)
+For a detailed explanation of the parameters tested and scoring algorithms used, please refer to the [PARAMETERS.md](./PARAMETERS.md) file.

 ## Installation